Andrew-Chen-Wang/SPA-with-httponly-sessions/README.md

    during development, your PUBLIC_URL is pointed towards your localhost.
 The pre-commit will set up your index.html file by pointing PUBLIC_URL to your CDN.
 So figure out how to install it preferably with your backend's language, not npm.
-5. Adjust build_react_app.py to your language or just other stuff you wanna do.
-   You can take a look at the .pre-commit-config.yaml file as a guide.
+5. You can take a look at the .pre-commit-config.yaml file as a guide.
 Then, do `pre-commit install` then commit and push!
 The pre-commit is performing one last React build so that your deployment is up-to-date with your API.